-Focus on the ‘now’
+Focus on the ‘Now’

 Localise and Personalise

-What’s the language point?
+What’s the Language Point?

 An environment lesson shouldn’t be just a lengthy reading on ecological destruction followed by comprehension questions, or listening to an expert talking about climate change.
 It should be active and communicative.
-Note the discussion section in the lesson February 8th: Winter Bike to School and Work Day.
+Note the discussion section in the lesson Winter Bike to School and Work Day.
 It’s the most important part of the lesson.